Posts

 Image

 Watch this Video: Generation Genius Ecosystems Read this article (or click here to have it read to you ) and then answer the questions on your journal page for DAY 1.
-Where can you find an ecosystem?
+QUESTION 1: Where can you find an ecosystem?
 What Is An Ecosystem?
 Just about everywhere you could go in nature, you would be taking a field trip to an ecosystem .
 There are underwater ecosystems and coastal ecosystems.
 There are small scale ecosystems and large ones.
 There are even ecosystems inside your body!
 An ecosystem is a group of living things and their environment.
 The word ecosystem is short for “ecological system.”
 Like any system, an ecosystem is a group of parts that work together.
 You can see examples of ecosystems in Figure below.
 The forest pictured is a big ecosystem.
 Besides trees, what living things do you think are part of the forest ecosystem?
 The dead tree stump in the same forest is a small ecosystem.
-It includes plants, mosses, and fungi.
-It al...
+It includes plants, mosses...

 Day 2 Ecosystems Intro